benwilcock/pcf-spring-cloud-services-demo/README.md

     This is standard Spring Cloud Registry functionality.
 What's also cool about this is that the microservices automatically register themselves with the registry when they boot.
 There is no complicated configuration other than the `@EnableDiscoveryClient` annotation in the application class.
 The registry server's contact details come from the `environment properties` that PCF automatically provides at startup as part of the service binding.

 3. Service-to-service calls are resilient and have useful fallbacks that can help prevent cascading exceptions.
-As an example, there is a circuit breaker protecting the service calls between the `covers-consumer` and the `covers-service`.
-This circuit breaker is artificially triggered from time to time in order to show the breaker in operation (as you can see if you open the code from the `CoversService.java` class).
+As an example, there is a circuit breaker protecting the service calls between the `cover-client` and the `cover-service`.
+This circuit breaker is artificially triggered from time to time in order to show the breaker in operation (as you can see if you open the code from the `CoverService.java` class).

     ````java
     @HystrixCommand(fallbackMethod = "getCoversFallbackMethod")